 Throughout history, innovation has powered progress towards a malaria-free world.
-Thanks to long-term global commitment to innovate and scale up delivery of proven tools, the global community has saved more than seven million lives and prevented more than one billion new malaria infections since 2000.
+Thanks to long-term global commitment to innovate and scale up delivery of proven tools, the global community has saved 10.6 million lives and prevented 1.7 billion new malaria infections since 2000.

 But our work is not done.
 To end malaria for half the world that is still at-risk of this deadly and preventable disease, we must stay ahead of an ever-evolving parasite and mosquito.
 To do this, we need to innovate how we reach the most vulnerable with the right interventions at the right time.
 We must expand access and quickly scale up proven tools.
 And, we must continue investing in the development, testing and delivery of tomorrow’s transformative interventions.

 There is no silver bullet for a disease as complex and dynamic as malaria, and ensuring powerful tools achieve impact requires a strong network of support from every sector and across the globe.